aws/aws-cli/awscli/examples/iam/get-account-password-policy.rst

           "RequireSymbols": true
       }
   }

 If no password policy is defined for the account, the command returns a ``NoSuchEntity`` error.

 For more information, see `Managing an IAM Password Policy`_ in the *Using IAM* guide.

+.. _`Managing an IAM Password Policy`: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_ManagingPasswordPolicies.html